 241. CONTEMPORARY SOCIAL PROBLEMS.
 (3, 0, 3).
 A social problem is a situation that undermines the well-being of some or all members and/or functions of a society and is usually a matter of public controversy.
 A predominate value in the United States is the importance of individualism, the idea that individuals are responsible for their own lives.
 In contrast, a key insight of sociology is that many of the troubles people face have their roots in the operation of society.
 Sociology does not try to discount the fact that the choices people make play a part in the troubles they experience; in studying social problems, sociologists attempt to unveil how larger social processes and the operation of societal institutions and organizations affect our daily lives.
 The goal is for you to develop a critical “sociological imagination”, an appreciation of the broader structures shaping your own perceptions and differential opportunities, as well as those around you, and the knowledge, tools, and motivation to work toward a more just and sustainable future.

 301. SYNTHESIZING WITHIN SOCIOLOGY.
 (3, 0, 3).
 Sociology is the systematic study of “society” or the social world in which we live.
 Over the last 180 years, the discipline of Sociology has developed theories and research tools directed at systematically examining modern societies.
 The heart of this discipline is scientific research and the communication of research results – to the public, other academic, policy makers, and/or non-governmental organizations.
 While verbal presentation of research findings is important, the ability to write clearly, concisely, and compellingly is fundamental.
 This course is designed to familiarize you with the mechanics of writing sociological papers and also with the norms and values of university-level and academic writing in the United States.
 While many of you probably have some experience with paper-writing, there are particular aspects of academic writing that are unique both to sociology and to American universities.
 Your work for this class will center around the construction of a research proposal, that either analyzes and extends existing theories or proposes original research.
 Over the semester you will become more familiar with general sociological paradigms, theories, and research methods.
 You will also gain some familiarity with campus resources to help you with research and writing, and improve your critical reading and writing skills through an intensive peer review process where you and other students evaluate and give feedback on each other’s work.
-Prereq: Soci 100
+Prereq: ENGL 102.
+Restr: Sociology majors only and 9 hours of SOCI with a grade of "C" or better

 305. MARRIAGE AND THE FAMILY.
 (3, 0, 3).
 Sociology 305 presents a description and analysis of kinship, myriad types of marriages, and family structures from a social science perspective.
 Our main focus is on the American family from Colonial times to the present.
 We will study marriages and families as constructed social institutions which influence and are strongly influenced by large-scale social forces such as culture, race/ethnicity, history, economics, politics, religion, sexuality, media, social policies, and the law.
 Additionally, we will discuss and analyze the impact on families of divorce, addiction, poverty, and violence.
 By semester's end the successful student will be able to apply knowledge of (1) major theoretical concepts used to study marriages and families; (2) the impact of race, gender, ethnicity, and economics on family structures and functioning; (3) adaptation and coping within families throughout the life span; (4) the challenges contemporary families face with regard to divorce, addictions, and family violence, and (5) demonstrate some ability to evaluate and analyze quantitative and qualitative data on the major sociological dimensions of family and kinship in the United States.